aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/customizing-email-headers/enriching-email-metadata-through-headers/_index.md

 ---
-title: Add Custom Email Header – Enrich Email Metadata with Aspose.Email
+title: How to Add Header – Enrich Email Metadata with Aspose.Email
-linktitle: Add Custom Email Header – Enrich Email Metadata with Aspose.Email
+linktitle: How to Add Header – Enrich Email Metadata with Aspose.Email
 second_title: Aspose.Email Java Email Management API
-description: Learn how to add custom email header and enrich email metadata with Aspose.Email for Java.
-Use this guide to add x‑custom‑header and track email with headers efficiently.
+description: Learn how to add header and enrich email metadata with Aspose.Email for Java.
+This guide shows how to add custom email header and track email with headers efficiently.
 weight: 18
 url: /java/customizing-email-headers/enriching-email-metadata-through-headers/
-date: 2026-01-11
+date: 2026-04-02
+keywords:
+- how to add header
+- add custom email header
+- set custom email header
+- track email with headers
 ---

 {{< blocks/products/pf/main-wrap-class >}}